cossacklabs/product-docs/acra/security-controls/searchable-encryption/_index.md

 Open Source (CE) version does offer core search functionality, which is sufficiently secure for usage in non-security-critical workloads.

+* Bloom filters - current open source version does not contain bloom-filter based improvements for both security and performance.
 * Rotating searchable encryption keys (not a very big problem unless you use SE really a lot)
 * Entropy management - CE allows you to generate search indexes as insecure as you want, without warning you.
 * Ability to store search hashes separate from ciphertext (coming eventually), so search in CE limits you to databases that support functional indexes.